 In the course of writing your thesis, one of the first terms that you encounter is the word variable.
 Failure to understand the meaning and the usefulness of variables in your study will prevent you from doing good research.
-What then are variables and how should these be dealt with?
+What then are variables and how do you use variables in your study?
 I explain the concept below with examples of variables commonly used in research.

 You may find it difficult to understand just what variables are in the context of research especially those that deal with quantitative data analysis.
-This becomes much more confusing when you encounter the phrases “dependent variable” and “independent variable” as you go deeper in studying this important concept of research as well as statistics.
+This initial difficulty about variables becomes much more confusing when you encounter the phrases “dependent variable” and “independent variable” as you go deeper in studying this important concept of research as well as statistics.

 Understanding what variables mean is crucial in writing your thesis proposal because you will need these in constructing your conceptual framework and in analyzing the data that you have gathered.
-Therefore, it is a must that you should be able to grasp thoroughly the meaning of variables and how these are measured.
-Yes, the variables should be measurable in order that you will be able to use your data for statistical analysis.
+Therefore, it is a must that you should be able to grasp thoroughly the meaning of variables and ways on how to measure them.
+Yes, the variables should be measurable so that you will be able to use your data for statistical analysis.

 I will strengthen your understanding by providing examples of phenomena and their corresponding variables below.